articulate/docker-elixir/README.md

 ## Pull Request Tests

 PR testing is done through the `Autotest` being run in the dockerhub repo itself.
-Each docker image gets tested against a `docker-compose.test.yml` file that requires an `sut` service in it, [as per dockerhub documentation](https://docs.docker.com/docker-hub/builds/automated-testing/).
+Each docker image gets tested against a `docker-compose.test.yml` file that requires a `sut` service in it, [as per dockerhub documentation](https://docs.docker.com/docker-hub/builds/automated-testing/).

 The configuration for the autotesting can be found in the [Configure Automated Builds section](https://cloud.docker.com/u/articulate/repository/docker/articulate/articulate-elixir/builds/edit).